TriplyDB/Documentation/docs/triply-db-getting-started/admin-settings-pages/index.md

 ### Set logos and banner

 For changing the logos and the banner follow the next steps:

 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.

 2. Under "Site logos" and "Site banner" you can upload a site logo (square and landscape) or a banner.

+    - The logo (preferably squared) is required to be SVG.
+In the UI the 30x30px image is displayed.

+    - The banner can be of any format, however, the WEBP is preferred.
+The image's resolution should be between 1920x500 and up to 4000x500.
+The banner is displayed at a height 500px.
+If the image is smaller than the browser screen size, the image will be stretched.

-Make sure you use SVG files with a maximum size of 5 MB.
+    - Make sure you use files with a maximum size of 5 MB.

 ### Setting metadata